allamiro/TLD-Domain-Scraper/README.md

 - Following Disease Outbreaks:
 Epidemics and pandemics, such as the recent COVID-19 outbreak, produce immense amounts of information from government health agencies, international organizations (e.g., WHO), research institutions, and news outlets.
 Additionallym different countries may have official health portals.

+### Plan
+1. Create a list of domain names across various Top-Level Domains (TLDs) by using the Python-based web scraper
+2. Process those websites and extract meaningful information: This involves scraping individual pages, organizing the collected data, and preparing it for analysis or indexing into a search engine or analytics platform.
+3. Store the scraped content in a structured format.
+4. Preprocess the data by cleaning the text if needed
+5. Perform language detection and translation to english.
+6. Run text analysis techniques, such as Named Entity Recognition (NER) and sentiment analysis techniques.
+7. Index the cleaned and processed data into a search engine (e.g., Elasticsearch) or import it into an analytics platform to enable real-time querying and trend analysis.
+8. Monitor the data over time to detect emerging patterns or trends
+9. Visualize the results

 ## Dependencies